 Do you appreciate capitalism?
 I do.

 We’ll be looking at one of their newest products, the GS-106.
 It’s one of the cheapest slow juicers available right now.

-- Spins at a slow and steady 80 rpm which means there is less oxidation and better tasting juice
+- Spins at a slow and steady 80 rpm which means less oxidation and better tasting juice

 - Horizontal auger design make this suitable for extracting juice from leafy greens

-- 200 watt DC motor provides enough torque to squeeze juice out from produce
+- 200 watt DC motor provides enough torque to squeeze the juice out from produce

 - Stainless steel body and auger will last for years

 - Whisper quiet motor only produces less than 60 decibels

 - Comes with one juice and pulp container